saraems/herbsme/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-For more script, how to for e.g. make deployment to production, check: [React documentation](https://reactjs.org/).
+For more script, how to for e.g. make deployment to production:[documentation](https://reactjs.org/).

 ## Frameworks and libraries